Mike Andrews (footballer)

-Mike Andrews (born 17 January 1946) is a former Australian rules footballer who played with Fitzroy in the Victorian Football League (VFL).
+Michael John Andrews (17 January 1946 – 28 April 2026) was an Australian rules footballer who played with Fitzroy in the Victorian Football League (VFL) who debuted in round one, 1966.

 Andrews was captain coach of Myrtleford Football Club between 1973 and 1975, then won the club best and fairest award and also the Ovens & Murray Football League best and fairest, Morris Medal in 1976.